bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module3-nosql-and-document-oriented-databases/guided-project.md

 ![Shared cluster hosted on AWS](aws-virginia.png)

-If you already have MongoDB account, I recommend making a new project for your Lambda School work and then making a new cluster within that project.
+If you already have MongoDB account, I recommend making a new project for your BloomTech work and then making a new cluster within that project.
 You should see screens similar to what I've shown above when you create your cluster.
 It make take 1-3 minutes for your cluster to become available after creating it.

 ## Add a new Database User